 The Department of Agriculture, Trade and Consumer Protection (DATCP) awarded a Producer Led Watershed Protection Grant to this group of farmers.
 They have been busy teaching other farmers and the public about no till, cover crops and other ways to minimize soil erosion.
 The structure of the group is that a board of 7 farmers plan events for farmers to learn from.
 There are no memberships or dues.
 Farmers are welcome to join one or all events.
 But in order to participate in conservation practice incentive payments, farms must be located within the watershed.

-Roundtable discussion was Jan 22 10:30 at TnD’s in Monticello.
-We carpooled to the Cover Crop Conference in Stevens Point February 20.
-The annual meeting was held February 26 at the Albany Lion Club with Adam Lasch, Aaron Augustian, and Frank Lessiter as out speakers.
-Shop Talk was to be at Jerry & Barb Daniels’ (N1495 CTY OK) on March 19, but had to be cancelled.
-The summer field day was held at Robert Zurfluh’s farm.
-Click here for 2020 cost share application for spring or fall cover crops, planting green (no-tilling), roller crimping, soil health testing and other constructed conservation practices.
+A DATCP grant for $35,000 was awarded for the year to support meetings, education, incentive payments and administration of the grant.
+A roundtable discussion for 10 people was held Jan 22 at TnD’s in Monticello.
+7 of us carpooled to the Cover Crop Conference in Stevens Point February 20.
+The annual meeting was held February 26 at the Albany Lion Club with Adam Lasch, Aaron Augustian, and Frank Lessiter as our speakers.
+We had 58 people in attendance.
+Shop Talk was cancelled because of Covid19.
+We held two pop up field days- one on June 22 about soil health testing (had 12 people come between two sites-Dennis Miller & Alvin Francis) and the other on July 9 on cover crops (7 farmers at Jerry Daniels’ shop).
+The summer field day/ tour was held at Robert Zurfluh’s farm on Aug 28.
+We had 15 farmers attend. $30,997.42 as incentive payments were paid to 39 farmers for fall cover crops, planting green (no-tilling), roller crimping, soil health testing and other constructed conservation practices.

 2019 Summary

+$25,000 was the DATCP grant award for this year.
 The annual meeting was held March 5th at the Albany Lions Club with speakers Jim Leverich and Ted Bay.
 It was centered around economics of no till and cover crops.
 60 attendees enjoyed the information that was presented.
 This year’s shop talk was held at Helena, north of Monroe, on March 26 and discussion was about sprayers and herbicides.
 There was a Summer Field Day August 7 at Truttmann Dairy LLC.
-The group applied for $25,000 from DATCP in 2019 and has been awarded it.
-Most of this money will be awarded to producers in the watershed that try new things on their farm- no till planting a crop they haven’t before, planting cover crops a first or second year or trying a low disturbance manure applicator.
+The group applied for $25,000 from DATCP in 2019 and has been awarded it. $7,709.25 was awarded to producers in the watershed that tried new things on their farm- no till planting a crop they haven’t before and planting cover crops.
+The fall was wet and very challenging to get cover crops planted, so we carried $13,843.74 into 2020 to use for incentive payments to farmers.

 2018 Summary